mpielvitori/KipuBankV3/USE_CASES.md

 ### **Non-operator tries to update factory:**
 ```
-// As non-operator user, try to update factory
+// As non-operator user, try to update router
-updateUniswapFactory(NEW_FACTORY_ADDRESS)
+updateUniswapRouter(NEW_ROUTER_ADDRESS)
 ```

 ### **Expected result:**